tmorin/plantuml-libs/c4model/README.md

 person(customer, Personal Banking Customer, "A customer of the bank, with personal bank accounts.") system(ebanking, Internet Banking System, "Allows customers to view information about their bank accounts, and make payments.")

-system_ext(email, E-mail System, "The internal Microsoft Exchange e-mail system.") system_ext(mainframe, Mainframe Banking System, "Stores all of the core banking information about customers accounts, transactions etc.")
+external_system(email, E-mail System, "The internal Microsoft Exchange e-mail system.") external_system(mainframe, Mainframe Banking System, "Stores all of the core banking information about customers accounts, transactions etc.")

 customer --> ebanking: fmt_name("Views accounts balances, and make payments using") ebanking --> mainframe: fmt_name("Gets accounts information from and makes payment using")